First-Order Methods for Nonsmooth Nonconvex Functional Constrained Optimization with or without Slater Points: Algorithms

 \end{corollary}

-In previous convergence analysis of the switching subgradient method shown in other literature, the Lipschitz continuity assumption is necessary for both the objective function $F_k(x)$ and the constraint function $G_k(x)$.
+In prior convergence analysis of the switching subgradient method, Lipschitz continuity is necessary for both the objective function $F_k(x)$ and the constraint function $G_k(x)$.
 Since these functions are strongly convex (and so grow quadratically), previous works required compactness of the domain $X$ to yield a uniform Lipschitz constant.
 In contrast, our Corollary \ref{corollary_sub} avoids assuming any compactness.

 Several stochastic variants of Algorithm \ref{algorithm_sub} have been considered for solving stochastic generalizations of~\eqref{generalsubproblem}.
 An adaptive stochastic mirror descent method was introduced in~\cite{bayandina2018mirror}, which assumes exact functional values are computable for each constraint, but only stochastic approximations of the subgradients of the objective and constraints are available.
 With unbiased estimators of the subgradients, Algorithm \ref{algorithm_sub} can be applied to this kind of stochastic problem with convergence results in expectation without requiring the compactness of the domain or the stochastic subgradients to be bounded almost surely.
 A stochastic version of the non-Lipschitz condition~\eqref{quadraticbound} was considered by \cite{gower2019sgd} as a combination of the expected smoothness and finite gradient noise conditions around the optimal solution, which is needed to show convergence of the stochastic switching subgradient method.
 In \cite{lan2020algorithms}, they proposed a cooperative stochastic approximation method under stochastic estimations of the functional values of both the objective function and the constraint.
 Under this setting, they showed guarantees of finding nearly optimal solutions in expectation (although still requiring the compactness of the domain).